 The arrival of Huguenot refugees enhanced the town’s commercial vigour and cloth weaving, dyeing, bleaching and printing all flourished beside the River Wandle.
 Dutch metal workers established an iron smelting works, specialising in cookware.

 Transport improvements in the 19th century made Wandsworth a viable place of residence for City workers and during Victoria’s reign the district filled with housing, together with new public buildings and parks.

 The Young family took control of the Ram brewery in 1831.
-It closed in 2006 and, after a considerbale delay, is now being redeveloped as part of the Ram Quarter.
-Historic buildings will be restored and brought into public use as a new micro-brewery and brewing museum, accompanied by shops, restaurants and leisure facilities beside the River Wandle (as shown in the image above).
+It closed in 2006 and, after a considerable delay, is now being redeveloped as part of the Ram Quarter, shown in the CGI above.
+Historic buildings will be restored and brought into public use as a new micro-brewery and brewing museum, accompanied by shops, restaurants and leisure facilities beside the River Wandle.

 Satellite localities evolved at Earlsfield from the 1880s and at Southfields in the early years of the 20th century.
 Interwar slum clearance brought municipal housing projects.
 Bomb damage in the early 1940s was the spur to an extensive programme of post-war redevelopment, including more council estates, while many residents chose to move south to outer suburbs like Croydon or the new town of Crawley.

-Half the characters in the 2003 blockbuster movie Love Actually seem to come from Wandsworth, including Martine McCutcheon’s Natalie, who lives at the ‘dodgy end’ of the district.
+Half the characters in the 2003 blockbuster movie Love Actually seem to live in Wandsworth, including Martine McCutcheon’s Natalie, at the ‘dodgy end’ of the district.
 The film’s climax is set at a nativity play in Wandsworth – actually shot at Putney’s Elliott School.